 - Chef Leftovers – While prepping the next meal after your Thanksgiving feast, compete to see who can create the best dish from Thanksgiving leftovers, whether it is a stupendous sandwich or a tasty turkey soup!
 Younger family members can be the judges, and you’ll get rid of those leftovers!

 - Feather Your Turkey - Using some paper and store-bought feathers, create turkeys that will help keep score while you play your usual family board and card games — every point is one feather.

 - NFL Exercise Game - If you come from an athletic family or have kids that can’t sit still after the Thanksgiving meal, come up with certain exercises that coordinate with NFL football (example: for every touchdown, do 20 jumping jacks).
 You’ll burn off those calories in no time!

-- Turkey Football - Buy a cheap, extra turkey from the grocery store (maybe one that is damaged or unsellable), and play football with it after the feast.
-You’ll be in for some laughs watching your family toss around an uncooked turkey.
-Be prepared to clean up and disinfect appropriately!
+- Turkey Football - Buy a stuffed toy turkey from the store, and play football with it after the feast.
+You’ll be in for some laughs watching your family toss around a cotton-filled turkey that doesn't have the same aerodynamics as a real football.

 - Match the Hand Turkey - Have each person draw and color a hand turkey, then (without looking at hands) guess which turkey belongs to which person!

 - Trot Like a Turkey - Race to see which family member is the fastest while walking like a turkey — to get that turkey wobble, require racers to hold a balloon in between their knees while racing.